-The Gender, Sexuality and Women's Studies Program is enriched by the following Staff, Fellows, Research Scholars, and Lecturers:
+The Gender, Sexuality and Women's Studies Program and the Alice Paul Center are enriched by the following Staff, Fellows, Research Scholars, and Lecturers:

 Demie Kurz is the Co-Director of the Alice Paul Center for Research on Women, Gender, and Sexuality and the Co-Director of the Gender, Sexuality, and Women's Studies program.
 Her primary research and teaching interests are in contemporary issues of gender, with a specific focus on the family.
 She has written on the topics of divorce and domestic violence and also has a strong interest in the area of "carework".
 Read More

 Luz Marin is the Program Coordinator for the Gender, Sexuality and Women's Studies Program.

 Mary Zaborskis is an English PhD candidate and Franklin/Fontaine Fellow at the University of Pennsylvania.
 She works at the intersections of queer, indigenous, and childhood studies in late nineteenth- and twentieth-century American literature.
 Her work has appeared in WSQ: Women's Studies Quarterly ("Child" Spring 2015) and Journal of Homosexuality (forthcoming).
 Mary has contributed reviews to Public Books and Women & Performance: a journal of feminist theory.

 Sabina Spigner is the Office Assistant for the Gender, Sexuality, and Women’s Studies Program.
 She is a senior in the College of Arts & Sciences studying Biological Bases of Behavior and GSWS.
 She aspires to become an OB/GYN specializing in LGBT Healthcare and wants to implement what she learns from the GSWS Program into her eventual field of medicine.
 In addition, Sabina is currently working as an intern in a genetics research lab at CHOP.
 She is also director of SPEC Film!